Look out for the Good Journey Mark – where car-free visitors are welcome and enjoy a discount

 2. St Ives and Fen Drayton

-- Catch bus A, B or C from stop 9 outside Cambridge railway station and get off at Fen Drayton Lakes to have a wander through the reed-fringed RSPB nature reserve here, with its huge lakes.
+- Catch bus A or D from stop 9 outside Cambridge railway station and get off at Fen Drayton Lakes to have a wander through the reed-fringed RSPB nature reserve here, with its huge lakes.
 Besides all kinds of water birds, from coots to kingfishers, there are butterflies and dragonflies among the waterside grasses.

 - Time for tea?
-Hop back on the bus (or walk a few miles: north through the lakes, left along the river and past the boatyard) to St Ives and head for one of the cafés, like the River Tearooms in a half-timbered house.
+Hop back on the bus to St Ives and head for one of the cafés, like the River Tearooms in a half-timbered house.

 - Don’t miss the picturesque 15th-century bridge over the River Great Ouse; it’s one of only four English bridges with a built-in chapel.